Over the past year Facebook has been in the news multiple times regarding their moderation processes.

 You’ll have probably seen a few weeks back that Facebook’s content moderation guidelines were ‘leaked’.
 What quickly became apparent was that unless users decide to show their private parts or threaten to kill Donald Trump, a lot of other material will in fact be ok’d by its in-house moderation team.

-Alright… it’s not that simplistic, but as the contradictory nature of some of the moderation rules illustrate, even a platform of Facebook’s magnitude is stumbling around in the dark when it comes to handling user-generated content.
+Alright… it’s not that simplistic, but as the contradictory nature of some of the moderation rules illustrates, even a platform of Facebook’s magnitude is stumbling around in the dark when it comes to handling user-generated content.

 The public reaction to seeing the guidelines were in stark contrast to the Napalm Girl incident, with many calling the rules too lax and condemning Facebook for allowing violent content to go live.
 Facebook on the other hand has claimed that in some cases violent content is relevant when it is part of a discussion around current events.
 Everything is about the context of the post as well.
 They allow pictures of non-sexual child abuse as long as the context shows that the post is against child abuse and not glorifying it.